sumedhaKl/student-2/_posts/2023-12-13-UndecidableProblems.md

 A) It claims that all programming languages are Turing-complete.

-B) Rice's Theorem affirms that any non-trivial property about the behavior of programs is undecidable.
+--> B) Rice's Theorem affirms that any non-trivial property about the behavior of programs is undecidable.
+Explanation: A non trivial property is neither true nor false for every program.
+A computer cannot be made that defines these properties because computers only work on boolean logic which is only true or false.

 C) It asserts that all recursive functions can be computed using a Turing machine.